cossacklabs/product-docs/content/acra/acra-in-depth/security-design/threat-models-and-guarantees.md

 {{< hint warning >}}
 Zones are deprecated since 0.94.0, will be removed in 0.95.0.
-AcraEnterprise provides approach of differentiating ClientID dynamically via SQL.
+[Acra Enterprise Edition](https://docs.cossacklabs.com/acra/enterprise-edition/) provides a better approach of differentiating ClientID dynamically via SQL.
 {{< /hint >}}